bluesky-social/social-app/README.md

   - `npx react-native info` Checks what has been installed.
   - On M1 macs, you need to exclude "arm64" from the target architectures
     - Annoyingly this must be re-set via XCode after every pod install
+  - The android simulator won't be able to access localhost services unless you run `adb reverse tcp:{PORT} tcp:{PORT}`
+    - For instance, the localhosted dev-wallet will need `adb reverse tcp:3001 tcp:3001`

 ## Various notes